- Operating leases defined

 Present value represents “substantially all” of the fair value of the asset

-The present value of the sum of the remaining lease payments equals or exceeds substantially all of the fair value of the underlying asset.
+The present value of the sum of the remaining lease payments equals or exceeds substantially all underlying asset’s fair value.
 If applicable, any residual value guarantee by the lessee that is not already included in lease payments would also be included in the present value calculation.
-(Note: The FASB provided some additional clarification that “substantially all” would be consistent with the 90% threshold used under ASC 840).

 The underlying asset is of such a specialized nature that it is expected to have no alternative use to the lessor at the end of the lease term.

 Is lease capitalization required for all operating leases under 842?

 No. An entity can make an accounting policy election to treat operating leases with a lease term of 12 months at transition/lease commencement (and which does not have a purchase option that is reasonably certain of exercise) consistent with the recognition approach under ASC 840, which does not require capitalization of a lease asset or liability on the balance sheet.

 Further, while ASC 842 does not have an exclusion for low-value assets, some companies have established a capitalization threshold.
 Similar to a capitalization threshold for fixed assets, the company has determined that leases below this value are not material to the company and therefore, are not recognized.

 The following is a full example of how to transition an operating lease from ASC 840 to the new standard, ASC 842.

 Details on the example lease agreement:

 First, assume a tenant signs a lease document with the following predicates: